KrisGoorhuis/pleo-space-rockets/README.md

-## Additional Technologies

 ## Updates
 ### Typescript!

-Updating Chakra was the first step, as TS support has improved with 1.0.
+Updating Chakra was the first step, as TS support was improved with 1.0.
 I followed the steps documented at https://chakra-ui.com/docs/migration
 Some components and the theme provider had their names changed.
 Some find and replace.

-Next was updating utilities to pass type parameters to the imports they used, and in turn update these utilities to accept the type parameters they needed to use.
+Next was updating utilities to pass type parameters to the imports they used, and in turn updated these utilities to accept the type parameters they needed to use.
-For example, useParams() from react-routerDom and useSWR() are now taking types
+For example, useParams() from react-routerDom and useSWR() are now receiving types

-I also added @types/react-router-dom to bring in some missing types.

-The types associated with data returned from spacexdata.com were built with a little bit of cheating.
+The types associated with data returned from spacexdata.com were built with a little bit of `typeof` cheating.
 The launch pad object in particular is huge, so converting it to a hard type by hand would take a fair bit of time.

 framer-motion, which came with the Chakra update, required a webpack config update.
 The following was added to the rules in node_modules\react-scripts\config\webpack.config.js: